 Trapping a Groundhog

 Repelling a large, hungry rodent isn't always enough to get rid of it permanently.
 Trapping to relocate or exterminate the pest is an option in some states during specific seasons.
-Check your state's laws to determine if groundhog relocation, trapping, hunting or otherwise killing is legal.
+Check your state's laws to determine if groundhog relocation, trapping, hunting, or otherwise killing is legal.
 In Missouri, for instance, it's considered a game animal during hunting season, but it's also legal to remove a groundhog that's causing property damage outside of the hunting season.
 Every state sets its own regulations on legal ways to deal with damage-causing groundhogs.

-Many traps, such as live traps for catching and relocating an animal, require a bait that entices the groundhog inside.
-Bait the trap with cantaloupe, corn, strawberries, peaches or lettuce.
+Many traps, such as humane traps for catching and relocating an animal, require a bait that entices the groundhog inside.
+Bait the trap with cantaloupe, corn, strawberries, peaches, or lettuce.
 Wear gloves while handling and baiting the trap.
 If using fruit, rub the fruit on other parts of the cage as well.
 For a two-door trap, place bait in the middle.
 In a one-door cage trap, place the bait in the back.

 Set the trap a few feet from the groundhog hole, placing more of the same bait near the hole.
 Set the trap early in the day, as groundhogs usually only come out of their burrows during the day.
 You may want to remove the trap at night to avoid catching other types of animals.